EratosthenesOfCyrene/Kartenwerkstatt/README.md

 - Presentation of map examples in an automatic but navigable carousel
 - Large clickable main map view with neighbouring previews
 - Previous / next navigation
-- Zoom functionality
-- Fullscreen map view
+- Zoom functionality of the clicked map example with fullscreen map view
-- Responsive layout
+- Responsive layout of the entire Kartenwerkstatt website including all its subsites
-- Dynamic updates of displayed content
+- Dynamic updates of displayed content within the carousel
-- User-oriented presentation of visual material
+- User-oriented presentation of map examples

 ## Technologies